Biolab-PoliTO/CIMAP/docs/_sources/example.rst.txt

 	 Best clustering result chosen

- Clustering results can be graphically represented through the :func:`~CIMAP.CIMAP.dendroplot` and :func:`~CIMAP.CIMAP.clustersplot functions.
-The :func:`~CIMAP.CIMAP.clustersplot` function plots the hierarchical tree of each computed modality.
+ Clustering results can be graphically represented through the :func:`~CIMAP.dendroplot` and :func:`~CIMAP.clustersplot functions.
+The :func:`~CIMAP.clustersplot` function plots the hierarchical tree of each computed modality.
 Clusters obtained after the selection of the optimal cutoff point are represented in different colours.
-If you are interested in a specific muscle, the target property of the :func:`~CIMAP.CIMAP.dendroplot` function can be used to set the muscle to be represented.
+If you are interested in a specific muscle, the target property of the :func:`~CIMAP.dendroplot` function can be used to set the muscle to be represented.
 As an example, only the clustering results computed from the left and right Lateral Gastrocnemius (LGS) muscle are represented.